BabylonJS/OldDocumentationSite/content/How_To/scene/Render_Scene_on_a_Video.md

 # Record a Scene to a Video

-First you may ask why is it better than an external video capture tool?
+First, you may ask why is it better than an external video capture tool?

-Thanks to the Html5 standard being always in motion, we can now in modern browsers directly record a stream coming from a canvas.
-This ensures that no framerate drop will occur during the recording and is happening all auto-magically in the browser.
+Thanks to the Html5 standard being always in motion, we can now, in modern browsers, directly record a stream generated from a canvas.
+This ensures that no framerate drop will occur during the recording and it is all happening auto-magically in the browser.

 ## How to record with the inspector
 A new action has been added to the Tools tab of the inspector.
 You can find a Start Recording Video button in compatible browsers.

 ![InspectorTools](/img/How_To/scene/inspectorVideoRecorder.png)

 This will by default records 7 seconds of video.
-You can press the button again anytime during recording to stop recording before 7 seconds.
+You can press the button again anytime during the recording session to stop it earlier.

 ## How to record by code

 ### Check support
-As the browser support is still not wide enough.
-Recording the canvas should always be preceeded by capability check.

-In order to record your currently displayed scene, you can simply use this code to ensure the correct availability of the required APIs in your browser:
+As the browser support is still not wide enough, recording the canvas should always be preceeded by a capability check.
+You can simply use this code to ensure the correct availability of the required APIs in your browser:

 ```javascript
 if (BABYLON.VideoRecorder.IsSupported(engine)) {